manifoldco/torus-cli/docs/concepts/policies.md

 ```

 ## Machines
 Unlike users, machines are not automatically given access through default policies.
-A machine starts out with zero permissions and must have policies attached to its role to open its access.
+A machine starts out with zero permissions and must have policies attached to its machine role to open its access.